Integrate with Puppet Enterprise

 To set up an integration between your Puppet Enterprise (PE) instance and Continuous Delivery for PE, you must first set up a dedicated PE user with appropriate permissions, then add your PE instance's credentials to Continuous Delivery for PE.

-- You must enable Code Manager on the PE instance before integrating with Continuous Delivery for PE.
-For instructions, see Configuring Code Manager.
+You must enable Code Manager on the PE instance before integrating with Continuous Delivery for PE.
+For instructions, see Configure Code Manager.

-If no output is returned, the master certificate must be regenerated before PE is integrated with Continuous Delivery for PE.
-For instructions, go to Regenerate master certificates in the PE documentation.
+If this returns no output, you must regenerate the primary server certificate before integrating PE with Continuous Delivery for PE.
+For instructions, go to Regenerate primary server certificates in the PE documentation.

 openssl x509 -in $(puppet config print hostcert) -text |grep -A 1 "Subject Alternative Name"